WillNetsky/dsp/00-fork_repo.md

 What is your favorite [emoji](http://www.emoji-cheat-sheet.com/)?

->> :hamburger: because it's not a hamburger, its actually a cheeseburger.
+>> :hamburger: because it's not a hamburger, it's actually a cheeseburger.

->> a closed second is :beers:
+>> A close second is :beers: